back to vault.com

 3. Getting emotional is good.

 Perhaps one of the reasons that so many people tune in to the Oscars every year is to catch a highly emotional speech involving choking up, deep breaths, hands to the heart, and, of course, lots of tears.
 It’s also why so many people love going to the movies.
 To that end, on Sunday night, although there weren’t that many tears, there were some emotionally charged moments.
 And one such moment involved Adele Adkins, who won an Oscar for best original song along with her co-writer Paul Epworth.
 Adele, during her short acceptance speech, appeared genuinely moved by the recognition, expressing her gratitude in as moving and tear-jerking of a manner as she delivers her songs.
 In fact, it was such an emotional moment that many Oscar observers ranked the speech as the best of the night.
-Now, while I don’t recommend getting yourself worked up to the point of tears in an interview, it is a good idea to express emotional when delivering your answers to interview questions.
+Now, while I don’t recommend getting yourself worked up to the point of tears in an interview, it is a good idea to express emotion when delivering your answers to interview questions.
 For example, passion (for your work and perhaps the job you’re applying for) is one emotion you can safely put on display.
 Joy (in connection with your pursuits and interests) is another.

 4. Straighten your tie, fix your collar.